Sanya Malhotra

 Sanya Malhotra (born 25 February 1992) is an Indian actress who primarily works in Hindi films.
 She has had supporting roles in the sports film Dangal (2016) and the action film Jawan (2023), both of which rank among the highest-grossing Indian films.
 Her other commercially successful films were the comedy Badhaai Ho (2018) and the biopic Sam Bahadur (2023).

 Malhotra received nominations for the Filmfare Critics Award for Best Actress for her leading roles in the drama Photograph (2019) and the black comedy Ludo (2020).
-She also received praise for starring in the streaming films Shakuntala Devi (2020), Pagglait (2021), Love Hostel (2022), Kathal (2023) and Mrs. (2024), winning a Filmfare OTT Award for Kathal.
+She also received praise for starring in the streaming films Shakuntala Devi (2020), Pagglait (2021), Love Hostel (2022), Kathal (2023) and Mrs. (2024), winning two Filmfare OTT Awards for the latter two.

 Early life

 Malhotra was born on 25 February 1992 in Delhi in a Punjabi family.
 She studied at Ryan International School in Delhi.
 She is a trained dancer in contemporary and ballet.
 After graduating from Gargi College, Malhotra participated in the dance reality show Dance India Dance and made it to the top 100.
 She moved to Mumbai, where she began appearing in auditions and began assisting camerapersons for television commercials.
 She was later contacted by the film casting director Mukesh Chhabra.